CHC33015 Certificate III in Individual Support (Ageing)

 There are no prerequisites for this nationally recognised qualification.

-There are no barriers to entry based on age (other than post school students over 18), gender, social or educational background.
+There are no barriers to entry based on age (other than post school students over 18 and completed Year 12 or equivalent), gender, social or educational background.

 Students need to be able bodied and have the physical capacity to undertake the practical application of the program.

-Student should have foundation skills at the ACSF levels 2-3.
+Student should have foundation skills at the ACSF level 3.
 This is tested during our Pre-training review.
 Each student is required to complete the Language, Literacy & Numeracy (LLN) assessment to determine what level they are currently working at and if they are suitable to proceed with this qualification.
-Where students do not have skills, they may be referred to a third party to receive additional support (at the student’s cost) to develop their literacy and numeracy skills to this level if appropriate, or alternatively they will be provided information on other more appropriate courses.
+Where students do not have skills, they may be referred to a third party to receive additional support to develop their literacy and numeracy skills to this level if appropriate, or alternatively they will be provided information on other more appropriate courses.

 This qualification requires a basic understanding and use of computers and the internet.
 Support will be provided as required to develop the students’ skills.
 Students will need access to internet and computers when they are off site.
 Student will be required to bring their own devices to class.